ruipedro16/ruipedro16.github.io/content/posts/correctness-proofs-1.md

 ![proof diagram](/posts/images/proof_diagram.png#center)

+We start with a high-level EasyCrypt specification and Jasmin implementation we wish to prove equivalent to the specification.
+We then extract our Jasmin program to an equivalent EasyCrypt model, which we prove equivalent to the specification using Probabilistic Relational Hoare Logic (pRHL).

 Probabilistic Relational Hoare Logic (pRHL) allows us to relate the execution of two probabilistic programs \\(c_1\\) and \\(c_2\\):